hyperstack-org/hyperstack/docs/word_game.md

+TODO: delete?

-## The 5 Letter Word Game in HyperMesh
+## The 5 Letter Word Game in Hyperloop

 We are going to implement a simple game (that is actually quite fun to play) using HyperMesh.